 Luke and his wife, Sondra, reside in Findlay.

-Daniel Kwiat is in his fifth season as a Student Assistant Coach for Ohio Northern.
+Daniel Kwiat enters his sixth season as a Student Assistant Coach for Ohio Northern.

 Kwiat transitioned from wrestler to coach after injuries cut his career short.